kazuhi-ra/is_openable_pdf/README.md

 ## Motivation
+@kazuhi-ra/is-openable-pdf is a utility library that determines whether a PDF file can be opened in a standard PDF viewer.
+It returns true if the file is not password-protected or if the user password is set to the default (an empty string).

-In a browser environment, JavaScript alone cannot reliably detect whether a PDF file is password-protected—especially when the user password is set to the default (an empty string).
-Standard browser APIs do not provide sufficient detail for this check.
-This library uses WebAssembly to overcome that limitation by attempting to open the PDF directly, determining whether a password is required.
+In browser environments, JavaScript alone cannot detect password protection on PDF files—particularly when the user password is an empty string.
+This library leverages WebAssembly to bypass that limitation and perform accurate checks on PDF accessibility.

 ## Install